benwilcock/axon-cqrs-sample/README.md

 # axon-cqrs-sample

-This sample is a simple demonstration of how to use AxonFramework (http://www/axonframework.org).
-This demo illustrates the following useful features...
+This sample is a simple demonstration of how to use the Java based AxonFramework for CQRS/ES http://www/axonframework.org.
+This demo aims to illustrates the following useful features...

 - Command and Query Responsibility Separation (CQRS).
 - Event Sourcing
-- MongoDb based EventStore
+- Using a MongoDb based EventStore
-- Distributed events using RabbitMQ
+- Offering distributed events using RabbitMQ

 ## @Before you start:

 1. Install Java and check it's working for you.
 2. Install Maven 3 and check it's working for you.
-3. Install RabbitMq (http://localhost:15672) and add a 'test' user with password 'password'.
+3. Install RabbitMq http://localhost:15672 and add a 'test' user with password 'password'.
 4. Install MongoDb (running locally against localhost needs no user or password)

 ## @Test the code: